 Inspired, infallible, inerrant, and wholly authoritative for equipping Believers for every good work.
 (2Tim 3:16-17)

 Do you believe God has already decided who will be saved, or do you believe each person is free to decide whether or not to respond to God’s offer of salvation and be saved?

 The Bible is very clear that God has chosen His people from before the creation.
 (Eph 1:4) Everyone who comes to Christ does so because God draws him/her (John 6:44).
 Salvation is completely a work of God, so no one can make a claim that he/she has contributed to it (Eph 2:8-9).

 The Bible is also very clear that each person is responsible for his/her own response to the Gospel message (Luke 9:23).

 The Bible is also clear that believers are to make disciples of all nations (Matt 28:19-20).
 How can we make disciples without taking the Gospel message to the lost?

 What role does the pastor have within church governance?

 The pastor’s role is to serve as a shepherd to “lead and feed” God’s sheep.
 The pastor does not have more of a “direct line” to God than any other church member.
-However because of his gifts and calling, he is responsible for health of the local church fellowship.
+However, because of his gifts and calling, he is responsible for the health of the local church fellowship.
 Jesus is the Head of the church and has appointed a plurality of leadership (pastors/elders/deacons) for the functioning of each local fellowship of believers.

 What roles are you comfortable with women serving in the church?
 Teaching all ages?
 Committee Chairman?
 Deacon?
 Pastor?